Voting in Kentucky

 Photo ID is required to vote in Kentucky.
 Valid forms of ID include:

-- county issued identification card approved in writing by the State Board of Elections
+- Any ID issued by a county in KY that’s been approved by the State Board of Elections and shows voter’s name);

 Additional Kentucky Resources